fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 Authentication
 """"""""""""""

 Authentication is a specific use case of remote presentation that allows the User to securely access services provided by both public and private Relying Parties.
 This is achieved by presenting the PID and, if necessary, a set of Attributes contained in the obtained Electronic Attestations of Attributes.
 This process ensures that the User retains control over their data, including the ability to present only the information strictly necessary for verification by Relying Parties.
-At the same time, it guarantees the reliability, authenticity, and validity of the data presented.

 The Authentication process can be carried out using both the same-device and cross-device modes described above.
 For the User Experience functional requirements that MUST be addressed, please refer to the functional requirements for `remote presentation`_ in same-device and cross-device modes.